 The Eastern Interconnection is defined as any generation and load that is synchronously connected to the grid that includes the entire eastern, southern and central United States and eastern Canada.
 Generally, this includes the states and provinces of North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, a small portion of Texas and all states to the east as well as Saskatchewan and provinces to the east.
 However, there are a few locations including the far western edge of South Dakota (divided at Rapid City) and everything located west of Sidney, Nebraska, that are not on the Eastern Interconnection.
 This includes most all of NERC reliability regions such as MAPP, MAIN, SPP, ECAR, NECC, FRCC, MAAC and SERC as defined in the glossary.
-The regions that specifically impact Nebraska include the MAPP region, the MAIN region and the SPP region because some Nebraska utilities have contracted to receive or deliver power to those locations.
+The regions that specifically impact Nebraska utilities have contracted to receive or deliver power to those locations.
 (See Exhibit II-3)